-Tardy arrival to class disrupts the lesson in progress and deprives the tardy student of valuable learning opportunity.
+Tardy arrival to class disrupts the lesson in progress and deprives the tardy student of valuable learning opportunities.
 Students are required to be on time to their classes, homeroom, study halls, independent study periods, and cafeteria assignments.
 During instructional periods, they are expected to be in their seats and ready for work, at the sound of the bell.

-- > Classes begin at Orange High School at 8:20am.
+- ☐ Classes begin at Orange High School at 8:20am.
 The backdoor closes and the hallways are cleared.
-If you arrive at OHS at or after 8:20am, you are late and consequences will be issued. - Any student arriving to school after 8:20 a.m. must swipe in, receive a late pass and proceed straight to class-no lockers, bathroom, etc. Students will be assigned a Central Detention date (please refer to Disciplinary Action for more detail).
-Failure to report to Central Detention will result in further disciplinary actions. - > Any student not in the building by 8:45 a.m.
-MUST have a parent come into the attendance office and sign student into school.
+If you arrive at OHS at or after 8:20am, you are late and consequences will be issued. - ☐ Any student arriving at school after 8:20 a.m. must swipe in, receive a late pass and proceed straight to class-no lockers, bathroom, etc. Students will be assigned a Central Detention date (please refer to Disciplinary Action for more detail).
+Failure to report to Central Detention will result in further disciplinary actions. - Any student not in the building by 8:30 a.m. is considered late.